adent11/Not-So-Basic-CAD/README.md

 <a href="Tutor2.SLDPRT">Tutor2.SLDPRT</a><br/>
 <a href="tutor.SLDASM">tutor.SLDASM</a><br/>

-This assignment was the Solidworks tutorials Introduction to Solidworks, Lesson 1: Parts, Lesson 2: Assemblies, in which I made a pressure plate and an assembly of a block.
+This assignment was the Solidworks tutorials *Introduction to Solidworks*, *Lesson 1: Parts*, and *Lesson 2: Assemblies*, in which I made a pressure plate and an assembly of a block.
 <br/>
 <IMG SRC="Images/Pressure_PlateImage.PNG"  width="285" height="200"> <IMG SRC="Images/tutorImage.PNG"  width="185" height="200">
 <br/>